What is Vape Juice Made of?

 Propylene Glycol is seen in cosmetics, personal care, and pharmaceutical products.
 It is also an odorless and colorless, but has a much thinner consistency than vegetable glycerin.
 It is used mainly as a flavor enhancer and carrier and provides more of a throat hit than vegetable glycerin.
 It is commonly used as a flavor carrier.
 Many of the flavorings used in vape liquid (or elsewhere, like in your cup of coffee!) have Propylene Glycol as the base ingredient.

 It is a synthetic compound (unlike Vegetable Glycerin).

 The last ingredient that is necessary for vape juices is flavoring.
 They are flavoring as would be used in your ice cream, coffee, etc. and in some cases can be specially formulated for vaping, but could still be used for ice cream, baking, etc, just as before.
 They are what provide the flavor in the end product.
 They can be artificial flavorings or organic flavorings.

 These four ingredients in vape juices are basically all that is needed.
 Many vape juices use different formulas and blends of flavors, VG and PG, but this is the base of it all.

 Some companies also add sweeteners like Sucralose to their vape liquids, but we found that it's not necessary and don't do so our selves.
 The Clean Vape produces all of our E Liquid and Nicotine Salts without any artificial sweeteners like Sucralose.
-If you'd like more information on sweeteners in vaping you can check out our blog post linked below.
+If you'd like more information on sweeteners in vaping you can check out our blog post on sweeteners.

 These chemicals would be included in the flavorings that are used to make the vape juices.
 We don't use any of the listed chemicals in our vape juices.
-To find out more about Diketones (Diacetyl, Acetyl Propionyl and Acetoin) you can check out the blog post linked here.
-Diacetyl Free Vape Juice
+To find out more about Diketones (Diacetyl, Acetyl Propionyl and Acetoin) you can check out our blog post on diketones.